peterkia/eurekaclinical-user-service/README.md

 No final releases yet

 # What does it do?
-It provides web pages for users to manage their user profiles and change their password.
-It also implements a proxy servlet and router for web clients to access the web services provided by eurekaclinical-user-service.
+It provides RESTful APIs for users to manage their profile and change their password.

 # Building it
 The project uses the maven build tool.
 Typically, you build it by invoking `mvn clean install` at the command line.
 For simple file changes, not additions or deletions, you can usually use `mvn install`.
 See https://github.com/eurekaclinical/dev-wiki/wiki/Building-Eureka!-Clinical-projects for more details.